 ROLFING STRUCTURAL INTEGRATION

-Rolfing, also known as Structural Integration (SI) is a technique for aligning and balancing the body and its segments – head, shoulders, thorax, pelvis and legs through the manipulation of the fascia, strong connective tissue that envelopes and isolates muscles, covers bones, and surrounds the heart, lungs and other internal organs.
-Through direct pressure Rolfing loosens and releases the fascia, restore its flexibility and elasticity that can be lost through injury, accidents, illness, trauma, repetitive movement, aging, and strain which can lead to chronic pain.
+Rolfing®, also known as Structural Integration (SI) is a technique for aligning and balancing the body and its segments – head, shoulders, thorax, pelvis and legs through the manipulation of the fascia, the strong connective tissue that envelopes and isolates muscles, covers bones, and surrounds the heart, lungs and other internal organs.
+Rolfing® loosens and releases the fascia through direct pressure, restoring its flexibility and elasticity that can be lost through injury, accidents, illness, trauma, repetitive movement, aging, and strain, which can lead to chronic pain.

 Rolfing® structural integration achieves remarkable results by manipulation of the myofascial system, the body’s soft connective tissue network that surrounds, support and penetrate all the muscles, bones, nerves and organs.

-Other significant benefits include knee pain, plantar fasciitis, sciatica, carpal tunnel, tennis elbow, rotator cuff, lower back pain, scoliosis/kyphosis/lordosis, whiplash, headaches and migraine, neck pain, TMJ, visceral issues, shin splits, heel spurs, foot and arch problems, sprains, frozen shoulder, Ilio-tibial band syndrome, respiratory dysfunction, motor vehicle accident injuries.
+Other significant benefits include alleviating knee pain, plantar fasciitis, sciatica, carpal tunnel, tennis elbow, rotator cuff, lower back pain, scoliosis/kyphosis/lordosis, whiplash, headaches and migraine, neck pain, TMJ, visceral issues, shin splints, heel spurs, foot and arch problems, sprains, frozen shoulder, Ilio-tibial band syndrome, respiratory dysfunction, and motor vehicle accident injuries.